-Access method Notes How to enable/disable the methods HTTP/HTTPS Used by the web interface of the video system NetworkServices > HTTP > Mode Non-secure (HTTP) or secure (HTTPS) communication HTTPS: Enabled by default Restart the video system for changes to take effect HTTP: Enabled by default only for video systems that have been upgraded to CE9.4 (or later) from an earlier software version, provided that the video system has not been factory reset after the upgrade.
-Telnet Non-secure TCP/IP connection NetworkServices > Telnet > Mode • Disabled by default You do not need to restart the video system.
-It may take some time for changes to take effect SSH Secure TCP/IP connection NetworkServices > SSH > Mode • Enabled by default You do not need to restart the video system.
+Access method Notes How to enable/disable the methods HTTP/HTTPS Used by the web interface of the video system NetworkServices > HTTP > Mode Non-secure (HTTP) or secure (HTTPS) communication Restart the video system for changes to take effect · HTTPS: Enabled by default to take effect HTTP: Enabled by default only for video systems that have been upgraded to CE9.4 (or later) from an earlier software version, provided that the video system has not been factory reset after the upgrade.
+Telnet Non-secure TCP/IP connectionDisabled by default NetworkServices > Telnet > Mode You do not need to restart the video system.
+It may take some time for changes to take effect SSH Secure TCP/IP connection Enabled by default NetworkServices > SSH > Mode You do not need to restart the video system.
 It may take some time for changes to take effect Serial interface (RS-232) Connect to the video system with a cable.
-IP- SerialPort > Mode address, DNS, or a network is not required Enabled by default Restart the video system for changes to take effect We recommend using the default baud rate, because the video system may return much feedback (SerialPort &gt; BaudRate) For security reasons, you are asked to sign in by default (SerialPort &gt; LoginRequired)
+IP-address, DNS, or a network is not required Enabled by default SerialPort > Mode Restart the video system for changes to take effect We recommend using the default baud rate, because the video system may return much feedback (SerialPort &gt; BaudRate) For security reasons, you are asked to sign in by default (SerialPort &gt; LoginRequired)

 If all access methods are disabled (set to Off), you can no longer configure the video system.
-You are not able to reenable (set to On) any of the access methods, and you must factory reset the video system to recover. ......
-Cisco TelePresence SX80 CISCO
+You are not able to reenable (set to On) any of the access methods, and you must factory reset the video system to recover.